Harrisia aboriginum

-Harrisia aboriginum, the west-coast prickly apple or prickly applecactus, is a species of columnar cactus endemic to peninsular Florida, on the Gulf Coast of the counties of Lee, Sarasota County, and Charlotte.
+Harrisia aboriginum (commonly known as the west-coast prickly apple, prickly applecactus, yellow prickly apple, and aboriginal prickly apple) is a species of columnar cactus endemic to peninsular Florida, on the Gulf Coast of the counties of Lee, Sarasota County, and Charlotte.
 Only 12 occurrences are known, and the species is threatened by horticultural collection, shading from fire suppression, competition from invasive flora, and most of all habitat destruction.
 It is a federally listed endangered species of the United States.

 Description

-The west coast prickly apple is characterized by its slender columnar stems that sprawl out from a single base.
+The west coast prickly apple is characterized by its slender columnar stems that sprawl out from a single base, simple or branched shoots and reaches heights of up to 6 meters.
+There are nine to eleven rounded ribs.
+The seven to nine needle-like, initially pink thorns turn gray with age and are up to 1 centimeter long.
 These plants can reach up to 20 feet in height though sometimes the stems recline with age.
-It has scented white flowers up to 5 inches long, and a round fruit that shifts from yellow to red through development, somewhat resembling the appearance of an apple.
+It has scented white flowers up to 15 centimeters long, and its flower tube is covered with stiff, brown hairs.The fruits that shifts from yellow to red through development, somewhat resembling the appearance of an apple, reach a diameter of 6 to 7.5 centimeters.
 Each fruit is packed full of hundreds of black seeds.

 Habitat

 The plant's natural habitat is usually coastal hammock strands.
 Thriving best in partial shade, these cacti are often found around larger trees including Live Oaks, Sabal palmetto or Wild Lime.
 Coastal hammocks of this kind have become uncommon in many coastal areas of central and south Florida due to clearing for development.
 This rapid overdevelopment is the main factor in the decline of the Prickly Apple population.